 How To Make Cherry Delight, It’s Easy

-Cherry Delight is one of those “oldies-but-goodie” recipe that probably came off of either a Cool Whip container or a package of Cream Cheese.
+Cherry Delight Dessert is one of those “oldies-but-goodie” recipe that probably came off of either a Cool Whip container or a package of Cream Cheese.
 And It’s really so, so, so very good.

 The only baking part of this recipe is making the graham cracker crust.
 From that point, this is a no-bake dessert that everyone will love.
 And oh-so easy.